Glencoe in Lincoln County, New Mexico — The American Mountains (Southwest)

 Also see . . .
 Start of the Lincoln County Wars.
 PBS.org's page on the start of the Lincoln County Wars: ...In 1877, an Englishman named John Tunstall came to town to create competition for the local monopoly that owned the main store and had a corner on the lucrative contracts to deliver cattle to the military….History has revealed in his letters home that he planned to put his competition out of business and then create a monopoly of his own.
 Tunstall never had the opportunity, since he grossly underestimated the ruthlessness of the lawless West….
 (Submitted on August 12, 2015.)

 Credits.
-This page was last revised on August 18, 2017.
-This page originally submitted on August 12, 2015, by Louis Davis of Austin, Texas.
-This page has been viewed 2,210 times since then and 492 times this year.
+This page was last revised on May 5, 2020.
+It was originally submitted on August 12, 2015, by Louis Davis of Austin, Texas.
+This page has been viewed 3,285 times since then and 706 times this year.
 Photos: 1, 2. submitted on August 12, 2015, by Louis Davis of Austin, Texas.
-3, 4, 5. submitted on August 13, 2017, by Brandon Mason of Olton, Texas. • Andrew Ruppenstein was the editor who published this page.
+3, 4, 5. submitted on August 13, 2017, by Brandon Mason of Olton, Texas.
+6. submitted on May 4, 2020, by Heinz Landeck of El Paso, Texas. • Andrew Ruppenstein was the editor who published this page.

 Editor’s want-list for this marker.
 Contextual view of marker. • Can you help?